trusli/docs/docs/tutorials/topnwords-c3.md

 You can build top N words using dtAssemble &ndash; the graphical drag-and-drop application builder.

-_Note_: This tool is not available with the Community edition license.

 Using the application builder, you can manually drag and drop participating operators on to the application canvas and connect them to build the DAG for the top N words application.
 You can move the application canvas in any direction using your mouse.
 You can also try the auto-layout and zoom-to-fit